craftcms/docs/docs/5.x/reference/element-types/categories.md

 </ul>
 ```

 Keep in mind that this only holds value for category groups with multiple hierarchical levels.
-If you were working with a “flat” taxonomy, the template above can use a `{% for %}` tag in lieu of Craft’s `{% nav %}` tag.
+If you were working with a “flat” taxonomy, the template above should use a regular `{% for %}` tag in lieu of Craft’s `{% nav %}` tag.

 ::: tip
 To maintain the exact order you see in the control panel, add `orderBy('lft ASC')` to your query:

 ```twig
 {% set myCategoryQuery = craft.categories()
   .group('flavors')